kohana/core/guide/kohana/files.md

 :  Views are plain PHP files which are used to generate HTML or other output.
 The view file is loaded into a [View] object and assigned variables, which it then converts into an HTML fragment.
 Multiple views can be used within each other.
 See [views](mvc/views) for more information.

 *other*
 :  You can include any other folders in your cascading filesystem.
-Examples include, but are not limited to, `guide`, `vendor`, `media`, etc.  For example, to find `media/logo.png` in the cascading filesystem you would call `Kohana::find_file('media','logo','png')`.
+Examples include, but are not limited to, `guide`, `vendor`, `media`, whatever you want.
+For example, to find `media/logo.png` in the cascading filesystem you would call `Kohana::find_file('media','logo','png')`.

 ## Finding Files